henrinormak/Heimdall/README.md

 ## Requirements

-Heimdall requires Swift 1.2, and is only compatible with iOS 8 and above.
+This branch of Heimdall requires Swift 2, and is only compatible with iOS 8 and above.

 ## Installation